Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: The SDANN framework

 \subsection{Reducing Spikes and Saving Energy}

-In \cref{update:I}, $X_j(t)$ values are confined to the set ${0,1}$ as the input spike train, where MACs are reduced to mere accumulation (ACs) operations.
-In the event of an incoming spike, the parameter $W$ can be integrated into the $I_t$ by a single add operation, which is also referred to as an Synaptic Operation (SOP).
-So each spike in the sequence corresponds to a specific AC as well as SOP.
-It is obvious that a reduction in spikes indicates a decrease in energy cost.
+In \cref{update:I}, $x_{j,t}$ values are confined to the set ${0,1}$ as the input spike train, where MACs are reduced to mere accumulation (ACs) operations.
+When a spike arrives, the parameter $W$ is added to $I_t$ through a single addition operation, referred to as a Synaptic Operation (SOP).
+Therefore, each spike in the sequence corresponds to one AC and one SOP.
+A reduction in spikes directly leads to reduced energy consumption.
 As stated in \cite{horowitz20141}, the 8-bit integer MAC operation in a quantized ANN consumes 0.23 pJ (0.2 + 0.03 pJ), with the AC operation consuming only 0.03 pJ.
 Meanwhile, substantial spikes can slow down the data transmission between the neuromorphic hardware and other peripheral devices.
 Controlling the number of AC operations, as well as spikes over the network, can reduce the power consumption of neuromorphic hardware.
 In the SDANN framework, spike trains are equivalent to mapping the binary activation values.
 Therefore, a reduction in the number of {\it 1} in the activation value $V_{i,K-1}$ can effectively reduce spikes in the output.
 This, in turn, further reduce transfer spikes between layers inside the network.

 As demonstrated in \cref{fig:cnt1}, we study the distribution of bits of the quantized activation value of the model.
 Data come from the result from the initial convolutional layer of the Tiny-VGG architecture with 100 images from the ImageNet-1k dataset.
-Statistics indicate that the information contained within the lower bits of the binary code is comparatively less significant in comparison to that found in the higher bits.
+The statistics indicate that the lower bits of the binary code carry less significant information compared to the higher bits.
 The majority of the bits set to $1$ in the activation value distribution are located in the lower bits of the binary code.
-Reducing the number of $1$ in the lower bits results in minimal information loss while significantly reducing the number of SOPs.
+Reducing the number of $1$s in the lower bits leads to minimal information loss while significantly decreasing the number of SOPs.
 In light of the findings, two methodologies are hereby proposed with the objective of mitigating the occurrence of $1$ in the quantized activation value.
 It should be noted that the methods outlined in this subsection are \textbf{optional}.
 The basic functionality of the SDANN is not dependent on the methods in this subsection for reducing spikes.